zeljkoobrenovic/grounded-architecture/_posts/2022-03-11-governance.markdown

 <br>
 ## IT Governance

-IT architecture is also about governance.
-Think about what IT architecture does for an organization:
+IT architecture is deeply connected to governance.
+In practice, architecture helps an organization:

 - It **reduces complexity** by helping **standardize** systems and processes.
 - It ensures that technology is **aligned with business priorities**.